HenriO354/vagrant-cogip/exercises.md

-exercise one
+# exercise one

 Install Vagrant and Virtualbox on your laptop if they are not already installed

-Create a Vagrant machine with an Ubuntu 18.04 image

-From the Vagrantfile, used to create the virtual machine, run an ansible playbook that:
+Create a Vagrant machine with an Ubuntu 18.04 image from the Vagrantfile used to create the virtual machine, run an ansible playbook [run-an-ansible-playbook]() that:

-update the VM
+updates the VM
 if at least one pkg has been updated reboot the VM create a group wheel create a user deploy in wheel group with /bin/bash as shell without password